Images can be duplicated and marketing tactics can be copied, but your stories are yours.

 If you don’t have a site yet and rely on your social media accounts, set one up!
 Relying on third-party platforms is bad for branding, and it’s a poor long-term strategy.
 Your site is what will always stay with your brand and rank for your name, making your business always findable.
 Namify can help you define your branding:

-There are quite a few plugins allowing you to optimize images on your site for them not to slow it down.
+There are quite a few plugins allowing you to optimize images on your site so as not to slow it down.

 You know you have a story to tell.
 And it's one worth telling.
 Once you have chosen which stories to tell, you can incorporate them into your marketing strategy via audio and video, email marketing, social media, and website images.